ajoel24/bw2kpxc/README.md

 Now, your Bitwarden vault data should be successfully imported into KeePassXC.

 ## Limitations and future work
-1. TOTP is not transfered
-2. 'Custom Fields' in Bitwarden are added to the 'Notes' field in KeePassXC in _plain text_.
+1. 'Custom Fields' in Bitwarden are added to the 'Notes' field in KeePassXC in _plain text_.
     * TODO: map custom fields to KeePassXC entry's 'Advanced' > 'Additional Attributes' field